epi2me-labs/wf-16s/docs/10_FAQ.md

     When running in Kraken mode, you can set the `kraken2_memory_mapping` parameter if the available memory is smaller than the size of the database.

 + *How can I run the workflow offline?* - To run wf-16s offline you can use the workflow to download the databases from the internet and prepare them for offline re-use later.
 If you want to use one of the databases supported out of the box by the workflow, you can run the workflow with your desired database and any input (for example, the test data).
 The database will be downloaded and prepared in a directory on your computer.
 Once the database has been prepared, it will be used automatically the next time you run the workflow without needing to be downloaded again.
 You can find advice on picking a suitable database in our [article on selecting databases for wf-metagenomics](https://labs.epi2me.io/metagenomic-databases/).

++ *Is it possible to run the real time approach in the cloud?* - No, the real time pipeline is not yet available to be run in the cloud.